borcrypto/crypto-fetch/Readme.md

 - Fetches weekly BTC/USDT closing prices for the past specified weeks.
 - Formats the data with Year, Month, Week, and Price.
 - Uploads the data automatically to Google Sheets.
-- Displays progress in the terminal with colorized output.

 ## Prerequisites
 - Python 3.10 or higher